zxcasd89525/LIFF/PRIVACY.md

-Privacy Policy for Friendify YouTube
+Privacy Policy for PoYunify Thumbnail Reaction Overlay

-Friendify YouTube does not collect, store, sell, share, or transmit any personal data.
+PoYunify Thumbnail Reaction Overlay does not collect, store, sell, share, or transmit any personal data.

-The extension only modifies the visual appearance of YouTube thumbnails locally in the user's browser.
+The extension only modifies the visual appearance of YouTube video thumbnails locally in the user's browser.
 It overlays local reaction image assets on YouTube thumbnail elements.

-Friendify YouTube does not collect or transmit:
+PoYunify Thumbnail Reaction Overlay does not collect or transmit:
 - YouTube account information
 - browsing history
 - watch history